Refine recommendations with Rules

 - Subset of source items.
 The rule applies to items that match a filter.

-Optional: enter a label for a Context, that you defined in your application
+Optional: enter a label for a Context defined in your app

 Contexts act as additional constraints for rules.
 Common use cases for Rules contexts are distinguishing users by device type, language preference, or country.
-For an example of how you can define a context, see Identifying your user’s device.
+For an example of defining a context, see Identifying your user’s device.

 Recommend supports these consequences: